KSSRINIVASARAO/DecisionTree/README.md

 # DecisionTree
 Data Set Information:

-Step 4a: The dataset is divided based on the values of the selected attribute.
-This process is run recursively on the non-leaf branches, until all data is processed.
-Step 4b: "Overcast" subset does not need any further splitting because its CV (8%) is less than the threshold (10%).
-The related leaf node gets the average of the "Overcast" subset.

 Data were extracted from images that were taken from genuine and forged banknote-like specimens.
 For digitization, an industrial camera usually used for print inspection was used.
 The final images have 400x 400 pixels.
 Due to the object lens and distance to the investigated object gray-scale pictures with a resolution of about 660 dpi were gained.
 Wavelet Transform tool were used to extract features from images.